hu-macsy/lama_old/scai/doc/user/reference/solver.rst

 Usage
 -----

-For using one of the predifined solver you create an instance of it, initialize it with the matrix, set a stopping criteria and start to solve it.
+For using one of the predefined solver you create an instance of it, initialize it with the matrix, set a stopping criteria and start to solve it.

 ::